 "Troy's Gadget invention may be deleted by a time virus.
 Captain Wiremu of the time ship Chronos, attempts to save it."

-On this day in 2012, Doctor Who aired "The Power of Three."
-This served as the fourth episode of the program's seventh season, and here's the plot summary as provided by IMDB.com:
+On this day in 2012 (in the United Kingdom), Doctor Who aired "The Power Of Three."
+Officially, this served as the fourth episode of the program's seventh season, and here's the plot summary as provided by IMDB.com:

 "Earth is suddenly visited by millions of small black cubes of unknown origin.
 The Doctor joins Amy, Rory and Rory's father, Brian, to help discover what these cubes bring for humanity."